Compton's Cafeteria riot

 The Compton's Cafeteria riot occurred in August 1966 in the Tenderloin district of San Francisco.
-The riot was a response to the violent and constant police harassment of drag queens and trans people, particularly trans women.
-The incident was one of the first LGBT-related riots in United States history, preceding the more famous 1969 Stonewall riots in New York City.
+The riot was a response to the violent and constant police harassment of trans people, particularly trans women, and drag queens.
+The incident was one of the first LGBTQ-related riots in United States history, preceding the more famous 1969 Stonewall riots in New York City by three years.
 It marked the beginning of transgender activism in San Francisco.

 The 1960s was a pivotal period for sexual, gender, and ethnic minorities, as social movements championing civil rights and sexual liberation came to fruition.
 Additionally, the 1950s created the foundation for the trans rights and gay liberation movements with the earlier Homophile movement.
-Though Stonewall is often heralded as the beginning of the trans rights movement, it is worth noting both the importance of Compton’s Cafeteria Riots and the homophile movement that came first.
+Though Stonewall is often heralded as the beginning of the trans rights movement, the importance of Compton's Cafeteria Riots and the homophile movement that came first.
 Social groups helped mobilize and even churches, like Glide Memorial Methodist Church in San Francisco, began reaching out to the transgender community.
 Nevertheless, many police officers resisted these movements and the increasing visibility of these groups, continuing to harass and abuse transgender people.
 This simultaneous rise in support for transgender rights on the one side and the unwillingness to accept these new ideas on the other created the strain that fueled the riot at Compton's Cafeteria in the summer of 1966.
 The incident began when a transgender woman resisted arrest by throwing coffee at a police officer.
 It was followed by drag queens and transgender women pouring into the streets, fighting back with their high heels and heavy bags.